visdesignlab/workforce-frontend/README.md

 ## Deploying The Whole Application In Production

-We use docker to deploy in production.
-The specific container that we extend is [here](https://github.com/tiangolo/uwsgi-nginx-flask-docker) and the tag is `python3.8`.
-The container is set up to use uwsgi and nginx to host a flask app and has been extended to also serve the static frontend.

-To build and run the containers, do the following:
+We use a combination of docker mysql, django, react, and nginx to serve this app.
+The front end components are simplest so let's start there.
+They are built to static files and served using nginx.
+The backend is made using django (for easier database integrations) and is served through nginx via a `proxy_pass`.
+The backend also communicates with a mysql instance (that we chose to run through docker) and comes with the necessary migrations to get everything up and running.
+The one piece of admin to do, is to create a user that can access the instance.

+To build and run everything, do the following (NOTE: this expects a user called ubuntu, if your user is different, modify most instances of ubuntu to that user, just not the docker install steps):

 ```
-# On a fresh ubuntu 20.04 system
+# On a fresh ubuntu 18.04 system
 sudo apt install curl
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
 sudo apt-key fingerprint 0EBFCD88